 These findings will hopefully draw the attention of managers and policy makers to the joint importance of institutional background as well as the macro-context of prospective partners for inter-firm alliances and technological transfers.
-Thus, managers should be mindful of engaging in alliances with very dissimilar cognitive, normative, and regulatory partners, as these differences will be difficult to overcome and will require additional resources to be committed (Gulati & Singh, 1998; Chan & Makino, 2007; Delerue & Simon, 2009).
+Thus, managers should be mindful of engaging in alliances with very dissimilar cognitive, normative, and regulatory partners, as these differences will be difficult to overcome and will require additional resources to be committed (Gulati and Singh, 1998; Chan and Makino, 2007; Delerue and Simon, 2009).
 Our results suggest that an effective way to mitigate these negative effects is to form alliances for technological exploitation with partners where there are either formal or informal country links established.
 Thus, the existence of a lengthy colonial relationship in the past or greater economic integration via multilateral (WTO) or bilateral (EIAs) agreements have the potential to reduce uncertainty and risks stemming from institutional distance across cognitive, normative, and regulatory elements.
+These are already reflected in some of the preferences exhibited by MNEs from major former colonial powers (like the United Kingdom, Netherlands, or Portugal) which indicate a clear preference for alliances with firms from their former colonies with whom they are more familiar.
+Similarly, the effects of trade blocks like NAFTA or the EU are illustrative of the types of alliances formed by American and European firms.

-On the policy side, our results suggest that deficits in terms of regulatory provisions such as IPR, education or technology investments (Krammer, 2009; Khoury & Peng, 2011) may stifle foreign firms from seeking to form alliances with domestic firms in a country.
+On the policy side, our results suggest that deficits in terms of regulatory provisions such as IPR, education or technology investments (Krammer, 2009; Khoury and Peng, 2011) may stifle foreign firms from seeking to form alliances with domestic firms in a country.
 Our results confirm the effects of history and geopolitics on inter-firm international alliances as both powerful and enduring, suggesting that national policies that support economic integration (e.g., joining of the GATT/WTO, signing of bilateral EIAs) can alter firms' perception of risks regarding distant partners and increasing their appeal as technological partners.
 Subsequently, governments in these countries seeking to make domestic firms more attractive to technological partnerships can actively pursue engagement in such bilateral and multilateral agreements to confer comparative advantage to their domestic organizations in terms of attracting foreign partners.